CommonRoad/commonroad-drivability-checker/doc/installation.rst

       $ pip3 install triangle

 Please note that although Triangle is freely available, it is copyrighted by its author and may not be sold or included in commercial products without a license.
+See the original `licensing conditions <https://github.com/wo80/Triangle/blob/master/src/Triangle/README>`_ of the Triangle library as well as the `Triangle website <https://www.cs.cmu.edu/~quake/triangle.html>`_ for details.

 It is possible to modify Drivability Checker to support CGAL.
 For the installation of CGAL, please refer to `their website <https://github.com/CGAL/cgal>`_.